Routing

 selector: [ string ]

-An array of strings, each of which will be used to match the prefix of the outbound identifier.
-For example, in the following outbound identifiers: [ "a", "ab", "c", "ba" ], "selector": ["a"] will match [ "a", "ab" ].
+An array of strings.
+Each string is used for prefix matching against outbound identifiers.
+Among the following outbound identifiers: [ "a", "ab", "c", "ba" ], "selector": ["a"] will match [ "a", "ab" ].

 fallbackTag: string